 Once you have your target market in mind you will need to start thinking about a rough site map.
 How many pages do you want included, how many layers?
 It’s important not to bury content too deep under many pages, your audience may not be able to find it!
 So, keep things simple amd remember mobile, people like to scroll nowadays!

 It’s also probably worth considering at this stage about adding a blogging section to your site too.
 It’s not as scary as it sounds.
 Having a regular blog on your website will make google your friend.
 Having regular, updated content, such as a regular blog will help you rank higher in google so it’s not to be ignored and often is!
 I think the main issue is having time to write content but don’t forget you can bring in a copy or blog writer to do this for you at a reasonable rate.

-Again I’ve written this blog posy 5 killer strategies for writing the perfect business blog post which should be really helpful if you are considering doing this!
+Again I’ve written this blog post 5 killer strategies for writing the perfect business blog post which should be really helpful if you are considering doing this!

 Designing your website

 Next step is the design of your website, and this is the part that reflects the brand identity.
 Whilst you may want to save money by creating it yourself, this could leave you looking unprofessional.

 When I designed my site I went and looked for an established web designer (I used Bridget Designs).
 I didn’t want to do mine myself or have it produced cheaply.
 This is such an important step and I would encourage you to search for a web developer who has a solid portfolio.
 There are so many people that purchase a website for £500 and instantly regret it – buy cheap, buy twice!

 A good web designer should be able to interpret your brief and provide you with page mock-ups before they even get started with creating your website.
 That way no time is wasted during the design process.